Rhyse Martin: Leeds Rhinos

-2023

-In round 16 of the 2023 Super League season, Martin scored two tries and kicked nine goals as Leeds defeated Huddersfield 54-0.

 Martin played a total of 27 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.
-Martin also finished with ten tries and as the clubs top point scorer with 200 points.
+Martin also finished with ten tries and as the clubs top point scorer with 200 points; in round 16 of the 2023 Super League season, he scored two tries and kicked nine goals as Leeds defeated the Huddersfield Giants 54-0.
+In his final season for Leeds in 2024, on 1 September, Martin scored a hat-trick and kicked four goals in Leeds' 21-20 golden point extra-time victory over the London Broncos.